 If you are looking for a professional email solution for your iPhone or iPad, then Outlook is a great option.

 Edison Mail is one of the smarter email apps available for your iPhone and iPad.
-It's especially great for those who have constant overflow in their inboxes and want to do something about it.
+It's especially great for those whose inboxes continuously and want to do something about it.

 With Edison, you'll have support for multiple email accounts.
 It works with Gmail, Hotmail, iCloud, Yahoo, Outlook, Exchange, AOL, IMAP, and more.